• Skip to primary navigation

 What is Flatbread?

-A flatbread is a type of thin bread made with flour, a type of liquid (generally water, milk or yoghurt), and salt.
+A flatbread is a type of thin bread made with flour, a type of liquid (generally water, milk, or yogurt), and salt.
 The dough is then portioned and rolled into flattened dough.
-Most flatbreads are unleavened, although some are leavened, such as Tawa Naan and Pita Bread.

 turkish pide with sucuk